• Skip to primary navigation

 • To make these vegan, use maple syrup instead of honey and use a vegan yogurt.

-If you’ve tried these Santa Hat Brownies, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried these Santa Claus Brownie Hats, let us know how you got on in the comments below.

 Recipe

-A wooden serving board with nine Santa Hat Brownies
+A wooden serving board with eight Santa Hat Brownies.

 An illustration of a v-shaped plant.